Mud (2012 film): Production

 Jeff Nichols wrote and directed Mud, which was fully financed by Everest Entertainment and produced by Everest and FilmNation Entertainment.
 Nichols came up with the concept for the film in the 1990s.
 While still a student, Nichols began developing the story, inspired by Mark Twain's works, including the 1876 novel Tom Sawyer.
-He also sought to reflect the theme of love: "I wanted to capture a point in my life in high school when I had crushes on girls and it totally broke my heart and it was devastating.
+He also sought to reflect on the theme of love: "I wanted to capture a point in my life in high school when I had crushes on girls and it totally broke my heart and it was devastating.
 I wanted to try and bottle that excitement and that pain and that intensity of being in love and being a teenager."

 Nichols always had McConaughey in mind, after seeing him in Lone Star (1996).
 In May 2011, Chris Pine was first in talks for the lead role.
 McConaughey was cast as Mud the following August and was joined by Reese Witherspoon.
 Witherspoon was at the same agency as Nichols, so he was able to approach her for the role of Juniper.

 For the local boys of a small Delta town, Nichols cast boys who could already pilot boats and ride dirt bikes, instead of ones who would have to be taught on set.
 For the teenage role of Neckbone, over 2,000 boys auditioned, and 15-year-old Jacob Lofland from Yell County, Arkansas, was cast.

 Nichols started shooting Mud in his home state of Arkansas on September 26, 2011.
 Filming took eight weeks and concluded on November 19.
 He filmed in Southeast Arkansas; locations included Dumas (in the Arkansas Delta Lowlands area), De Witt, Lake Village (near the Mississippi River), Crocketts Bluff (on the White River), and Stuttgart.
 The island in the film was located in the Mississippi River outside the city of Eudora.
 The cast and crew numbered over 100 people, around half of whom were Arkansas residents.
 Over 400 locals were also involved as extras.
 According to the state government's Economic Development Commission, "Mud is the largest production ever to be filmed in the state."
 Nichols said about filming in parts of Southeast Arkansas, "These places and people have such a particular accent and culture, and they're quickly getting homogenized.
 I wanted to capture a snapshot of a place that probably won't be there forever."